Special Protection Group: Command and control

 The "general superintendence, direction and control" of the SPG is exercised by the Government of India.
-The head of the force, the Director, formally serves as the Secretary (Security) in the Cabinet Secretariat and is responsible for "the command and supervision" of the force.
+The head of the force, the Director, who is the operational head of the force, is responsible for "the command and supervision" of the force.
 The director of the SPG since its inception has been an officer of the Indian Police Service (IPS) and, today, holds the rank of Director General of Police.
+While the Secretary (Security) in the Cabinet Secretariat, who is also an IPS officer, is the administrative head and looks after the administrative matters of the force.

 The SPG does not directly recruit personnel.
-Recruits are instead drawn from enlisted ranks of the Central Armed Police Forces and Railway Protection Force.
+Recruits are instead drawn from the enlisted ranks of the Central Armed Police Forces and Railway Protection Force.
 Personnel from these services may apply for deputation to the SPG and undergo rigorous physical and psychological assessments as well as enhanced security screening.
-Deputation to the SPG usually lasts five years, but may be extended at the Director's discretion.
+Deputation to the SPG usually lasts six years but may be extended at the Director's discretion.
 Officers of the SPG, responsible for leadership and coordination, are drawn from the IPS.